D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/supported_op_list.md

 ### Limitations and Notes

-This section primarily covers the operators supported by the Horizon Processor for both `Caffe` and `ONNX`.
+This section primarily covers the operators supported by the D-Robotics Processor for both `Caffe` and `ONNX`.
 Operators not listed are currently unsupported due to hardware limitations on the BPU.

 **Terminology:**

-- **BPU Acceleration**: Operators that the Horizon Processor can accelerate under certain constraints; if not met, they will be computed on the CPU.
+- **BPU Acceleration**: Operators that the D-Robotics Processor can accelerate under certain constraints; if not met, they will be computed on the CPU.
-- **CPU Computation**: Operators already optimized on Horizon's ARM CPU, supporting ONNX opsets 10 and 11.
+- **CPU Computation**: Operators already optimized on D-Robotics's ARM CPU, supporting ONNX opsets 10 and 11.
 - **CPU Computation※**: Temporary CPU operators not yet integrated.

 **Additional Considerations:**